seisman/HinetPy/docs/appendix/response.rst

 Digital Stage
 -------------

-The gain in this stage is 1, according to the RESP file provided on Hi-net website.
+The gain in this stage is 1.0, according to the three RESP files provided on Hi-net website.

 Summary
 -------